 In the previous installment (Part Fifty-Seven), I was able to successfully avoid Brad and Angelina the previous night, but I “found” Brad, scantily clad in his hotel room in the morning, when it was time to get on the road or risk missing an important train.
 Presumably, Angelina was in an equal state of undress and they had no intention of leaving their hotel room any time soon.
 Ohmygod was also mysteriously absent, but I prayed that he was fully clothed wherever he was.

 I left Brad and Angelina’s door and headed back to my room to quickly pack and get out on the road.
-I was moderately worried about Brad and Angelina, but it seemed clear that Brad was finally getting what he had hoped for when he booked and paid for a trip with a woman that he had only met a few times.
+I was moderately worried about Brad and Angelina, but it seemed clear that Brad was finally getting what he had hoped for when he booked and paid for a trip with a woman that he had “met” on Craigslist and only seen a few times.

 Maybe his stench, which acted a bit like the cloud that surrounds Pig Pen in the Peanuts comic strip, was actually a force field—it certainly served to keep people away from him.